codex-storage/nim-codex/README.md

 ## Interacting with the client

-The client exposes a REST api that can be invoked with any http client, the following examples assume the use of the `curl` command.
+The client exposes a REST API that can be used to interact with the clients.
+These commands could be invoked with any HTTP client, however the following endpoints assume the use of the `curl` command.

 #### `/api/codex/v1/connect/{peerId}`